KD5VMF/Yolov8/README.md

    - Verify that the camera is not being used by another application.

 2. **Model Download Issues**:
-   - If the model weights file fails to download, manually download `yolov8x.pt` from the [Ultralytics GitHub releases page](https://github.com/ultralytics/yolov5/releases) and place it in the same directory as the script.
+   - If the model weights file fails to download, manually download `yolov8x.pt` from the [Ultralytics GitHub releases page](https://github.com/ultralytics/assets/releases) and place it in the same directory as the script.

 3. **CUDA Not Available**:
    - If CUDA is not detected, the script will default to CPU for inference.
-Ensure you have installed the correct version of PyTorch with GPU support.
+Ensure you have installed the correct version of PyTorch with GPU support as described above.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgments
-- **[Ultralytics YOLO](https://github.com/ultralytics/yolov5)** for providing the YOLOv8 model.
+- **[Ultralytics YOLO](https://github.com/ultralytics/ultralytics)** for providing the YOLOv8 model.
 - **OpenCV** for real-time image processing.
 - **PyTorch** for enabling deep learning model inference.